-Chloroform is a sweet-smelling liquid, somewhat like ether, along with a slightly sweet taste.
-Some people compare the smell to the odor of disinfectants, similar to the aroma you detect in hospitals and medical facilities.
+Chloroform is a sweet-smelling liquid, similar to ether, along with a slightly sweet taste.
+Some people compare the smell to the smell of disinfectants, similar to the smell that is perceived in hospitals and medical facilities.
 We interviewed a number of chemists working in chemical laboratories who explained that the chloroform smell vaguely resembles the smell of acetone, an organic compound.

-- Chloroform is widely used as a solvent in chemical preparation of compounds.
+- Chloroform is often used as a solvent in the chemical production of compounds.

-- It is used in paper, building construction and wood processing industries.
+- It is used in the paper, construction and woodworking industries.

 - It is used in pesticide and film production.

-- Chloroform is used in the production of a refrigerant called Fluorocarbon 22.
+- Chloroform is used to produce a refrigerant called Fluorocarbon 22.